endrcn/project-base/README.md

-# express-angular-project-base
+# project-base
-An Angular &amp; ExpressJS project base
+It's a project base that is written in Node.js(Express).